 The Israel Putnam Wolf Den

-He then moved to Pomfret, Conn., at 22, attracted by the town’s cheap land for sale.
+At 22, he then moved to Pomfret, Conn., attracted by the town’s cheap land for sale.

-According to legend, Israel Putnam killed Connecticut’s last wolf in Pomfret in 1742.
+According to legend, Israel Putnam killed Connecticut’s last wolf in Pomfret two years after he arrived.

 Putnam had a substantial home by then, cleared fields and a flock of sheep.
-Year after year, a she-wolf attacked his and his neighbors’ flocks.
+But a she-wolf kept attacking his and his neighbors’ flocks.
 Finally, Putnam and his neighbors got together and decided to pursue the wolf until she was dead.

 Hours passed and the wolf remained inside.
 Finally, Israel Putnam persuaded his neighbors to let him go into the cave with a torch.
 They tied a rope around his ankle and prepared to pull him out when he kicked.